 Our greatest freedom in life is that we are moment by moment free to choose our thoughts.
 And at every single moment we have the choice between yes and no, between feeling victimized and taking responsibility, between complaint and gratitude.
 This is as true of the world situation as it is for personal issues.
-The dramatic news concerning the world environment, the tension between the US and North Korea, the dramatic suffering (as rarely ever in human history) of women in Kivu Central Africa, victims for 25 years of mass rape — these are wake-up calls, clarion calls for humanity to really have the courage to face these challenges.
-So, we can always say thank you, not for the situation of course, but for the clarion call.
+The dramatic news concerning the world environment, the tension between the US and China and North Korea, the war in Ukraine, the massive natural climate disasters in parts of the world resulting in millions of displaced persons facing starvation, — these are wake-up calls, clarion calls for the human race to really have the courage to face and deal with these challenges.
+So, we can always say thank you, not for the devastating situations, of course, but for the clarion calls.

 When I wake up in the morning, while still in bed, I express gratitude for simply being alive.
 If you were not alive, you would not be reading this article.
 You would not experience the fabulous adventure of growing towards your higher self and discovering your divine nature.
 Then I repeat a verse from a psalm, “This is the day divine Love hath made, I shall rejoice and be glad in it.”
 I follow this with the Native American saying, “Give thanks for the unknown blessings that are already on their way,” followed by the question: “What grand and glorious adventure awaits me today?”
 With this little bit of mental hygiene, I am ready for the gift of a brand-new day.
 And there are 365 of them each year.
 All packed full of good for those who have eyes to see it.